Google Nest Learning Thermostat 4th Gen Review

 Overview

-The Google Nest Learning Thermostat has been the benchmark for smart home climate control since the original launched over a decade ago.
-The fourth generation brings the most significant redesign in years: a larger, sharper display, a slimmer chassis, and a fully updated sensor suite — all wrapped in the same iconic circular form factor that made the original an instant design classic.
-It sits at the premium end of the smart thermostat market, and Google wants you to know it.
+In this Google Nest Learning Thermostat 4th Gen review, we put Google's most refined smart thermostat to date through two weeks of real-world testing.
+The Nest Learning Thermostat 4th Gen is Google's flagship climate controller — a self-scheduling, learning climate controller that builds on more than a decade of iteration since the original Nest defined the category.
+The Nest Learning Thermostat 4th Gen brings the most significant redesign in years: a larger, sharper display, a slimmer chassis, and a fully updated sensor suite — all in the same iconic circular form factor that made the original an instant design classic.

 At its core, the Nest Learning Thermostat 4th Gen is built around one central promise: learn your habits so you eventually don't have to touch it at all.
 Within the first week of use it begins building a schedule based on when you adjust the temperature, when you leave the house, and when you return.
 Pair that with its upgraded home/away sensing and you have a thermostat that genuinely works hard to keep your energy bills down without sacrificing comfort.